takoikatakotako/en.swiswiswift.com/content/post/2018-03-06/index.md

 +++
-title = "UIAlertControllerでアラートを表示する"
-url = "2018-03-06"
-date = "2018-03-06"
+title = "Display an alert with UIAlertController" url = "2018-03-06" date = "2018-03-06"
-description = "UIAlertControllerでアラートを表示する"
-tags = [
+description = "Display an alert with UIAlertController" tags = [
     "iOS",
 ]